 1.Flagler Beachfront Winery

-The ONLY beachfront Winery in Florida, this is an adult’s haven.
+The ONLY Beachfront Winery in Florida, this is an adult’s haven.
 Wines made right on property, with new ones released throughout the year, wine tasting, bottling parties and even food and wine pairings.
-But the most “beachy” thing?
+But the most “beachin” thing?
 Red and white wine SLUSHIES!!!!
 Forget Daiquiris, THIS is the ultimate day at the beach drink.

 2. Beach Front restaurants